javatlacati/swiplwebtut/webspanish.md

 http_link_to_id(+HandleID, +Parameters, -HREF)
 ----

-And now for an exercise:
+And now for an ejercicio:

 ****
 Ejercicio: Modify new_abstract_path.p and use the two API's above from the top level to establish the locations of some of the handlers.